s3krit/changelogerator/README.md

 The produced json output can then easily reprocessed into a beautiful changelog using tools such as [`tera`](https://github.com/chevdor/tera-cli).

+## Testing

+Some of the tests fetch data from GitHub.
+In case you do not have a `$GITHUB_TOKEN` or simply do not wish to run them, set `GITHUB_TOKEN=disabled` in your environment variables.

 ## Usage

 You can check out the [tests](./test) to see it in action or query the help: